 - 1. Schedules, pictures, etc., may be affixed with magnets or tape that can be removed.
 No stickers are allowed.
 Writing on lockers is prohibited. - 2.
 Locker space is limited to school-related items backpack, books, gym clothes, supplies, lunches, and after-school sports equipment. - 3.
 Large, cumbersome items, such as overnight bags and equipment bags, cannot be stored in lockers.
 Ask your homeroom teacher or in the main office for space to store them that day.
 Nothing may be kept on the floor outside your locker. - 4.
 Lockers are not banks.
 Let someone in the office hold money for you. - 5.
 Lockers must be closed at all times.
 If the door will not close properly, the locker may be over loaded.
 If a problem exists with the latch, report it to Judy.
 Open lockers are a safety hazard and create an opportunity for temptation. - 6.
 The lockers are located in a busy hallway.
 People must be able to pass through without disruption.
 Please do not block the hall.
 When you are finished at your locker, move on. - 7.
-Lockers are to be accessed before homeroom, at lunch and recess, and at the end of the day.
-Prepare for the morning and afternoon by taking the materials needed. - 8.
+Know your schedule and plan ahead as you use your locker.
+Take supplies for two or three classes and help avoid congestion. - 8.
 Students are responsible for their possessions at all times.
 The school cannot assume responsibility for lost, misplaced, or stolen items. - 9.
 Lockers are school property.
 They may be opened and inspected at any time.
 Please take your leftover lunches and used athletic clothing home with you!